 Idle time differs across the District.
-Figure 15 and Figure 16 show the percent of trips that ended in each single member district (SMD) and had an idle time of more than six hours.
+Figure 14 and Figure 15 show the percent of trips that ended in each Advisory Neighborhood Commission single member district (SMD) and where the vehicle subsequently had an idle time of more than six hours.
 The gray SMDs did not have any idle duration data because vehicles that ended their trips in these SMD began their trips at a different location and therefore, they were not counted.

 They might have moved because of rebalancing, recharging, or removal.
 Comparing the two modes shows that idle times of more than six hours is more prevalent for dockless bikes than dockless scooters.
 The fact that scooters go offline at night to charge plays a role in this difference.
 SMDs farther from the city center have higher percentages of trips with idle times over six hours.
 SMDs with the highest percentage of trips with idle time over six hours are in Wards 7 and 8.